EphraimYoussef/MSI-System-ML-Project/README.md

  - The included inference code (`src/test.py`) runs **locally** and reads images from disk.
  - Predictions use a simple **rejection threshold** (default `0.6`) to output the `unknown` class when confidence is low.
  - The live camera notebook loads models using relative paths (e.g., `../models/...`), so it should be run from `src/`.

 ---

-## Acknowledgments

-- **Faculty of Computers and Artificial Intelligence** - For academic support and resources
-- **OpenCV Community** - For the excellent computer vision library
-- **scikit-learn Team** - For the robust machine learning tools
-- **TensorFlow Developers** - For the powerful deep learning framework
-- **All Contributors** - For their valuable contributions to the project

----